vighneshiyer/vighneshiyer.com/content/research/events/2025_10-tensorwave/index.md

 AI is absolutely required to make critical business decisions.
 If you aren't using the model to accelerate the decision making process, what are you even doing?

+{{ image(path="ai_for_decision_intelligence.jpg", class="inset", padding=false, caption="Mr. Model, what should I charge for these widgets?") }}

+This part was presented by [RelationalAI](https://www.relational.ai/), a company that builds "decision agents" that are "aligned to your business".

+{{ image(path="relational_ai.png", class="inset", padding=false, caption="Rel is here to help you make business decisions.") }}

+The [RelationalAI](https://www.relational.ai/) guy stressed that "superalignment" of the foundation model was crucial to its performance in real-world tasks.[^3]
+To be clear, the "superalignment" they're talking about has nothing to do with the "superalignment" of the squealing AI safetyists.
+They are talking about fine-tuning, RAG, and context engineering using a business' internal, domain-specific data.

+[^3]: I don't mean to mock RelationalAI too much, it is a serious company

 {{ gallery(images=[
     "ai_for_decision_intelligence.jpg",
     "superalignment.jpg",
 ], popout=false, caption="Mr. Model, what should I charge for these widgets?") }}

-The [RelationalAI](https://www.relational.ai/) stressed that "superalignment", .
-The "superalignment" they're talking about has nothing to do with the "superalignment" of the squealing AI safetyists.
+We're not ready to fire the data scientists who do manual English to SQL translation yet, but we're one step closer, thanks to the focus on "superalignment".

 ### AT&T 'Telco' Fine-Tuning